theheking/intro-to-r/content/4_dplyr.md

 But what if you wanted to select and filter?
 There are three ways to do this: use intermediate dataframes, nested functions or finally, pipes.

  - By forming <b>intermediate data frames</b>, you create a temporary data frame and use that as input to the subsequent function.
 This can clutter up your workspace with lots of objects.
  - You can also <b>nest functions</b> (i.e. one function inside of another).
-This is handy but can be difficult to read if too many functions are nested as the process from the inside out.
+This is handy but can be difficult to read if too many functions are nested.
  -   The last option, pipes, takes one function's output and sends it directly to the next.
 This is useful when you need apply different filtering or functions to the same data set.
 Pipes in R look like `%>%` and are made available via the `magrittr` package.
-We actually installed as part of `dplyr`.
+We actually installed it as part of `dplyr`.
+This is an example of a package dependency, meaning that dplyr can only be installed if a list of other packages are installed as well.
+Some packages such as Seurat have a very long list of dependencies so they can be quite time-consuming to install

-First, we are <i>piping</i>
+First, we are <i>piping</i>.
+Piping is the standard way of using the tidyverse family of packages.
 ```
     metadata %>%
       filter(cit == "plus")